-Social Interactions.
-The GM determines to what extent social interactions between characters and non-playing characters and creatures are controlled by ability checks, player ingenuity, the GM's desire to control the outcome, or some combination of these.
+Social Interactions are guided by ability checks, player ingenuity, GM control, or a combination of these.
 See PHB p.
 186 and DMG p.
-244 for guidance.
-Either way, try roleplaying when interacting.
+244. Try roleplaying when interacting.

-The GM also decides if the circumstances warrant the application of advantage or disadvantage.
+The GM decides if advantage or disadvantage is warranted.
 See also Aiding the Check (DMG p.
 245), Parleying with Monsters (TCoE p.
 148), and the charmed condition.

 If an ability check is required, the GM determines the Difficulty Class (DC).
 See PHB p.
 186 and DMG p.
 244 for guidance.
 House Rule - the GM considers:

 A creature's attitude can reflect many things, including its alignment, its circumstance, the character's behavior, and its view of one or more elements of the character's identity.